 - Kamareddine: apricot nectar

-- Kibbeh Nayeh: raw beef or lam blended with bulgur, pureed onion, and spices
+- Kibbeh Nayeh: raw beef or lamb blended with bulgur, pureed onion, and spices

-- Koshary: cooked dish of pasta, rice and lentils to which onions, chillies and tomatoes paste are added
+- Koshary: a cooked dish of pasta, rice, and lentils to which onions, chilies, and tomatoes paste are added

 - Kufta (Kofta): fingers, balls or a flat cake of minced meat and spices that can be baked or charcoal-grilled on skewers